networknext/next/docs/source/next_client_t.rst

 **Return value:**

-	The actual port number the client socket is bound to.
+	The port number the client socket is bound to.

 	This makes it possible to look up what specific port the client is bound to when you bind to port zero and the system chooses a port.